steeply/gbot-trader/readme.md

 ```
 /info - list of all commands

 /version            - The version of the bot
 /params             - Parameters which can be changed via Telegram
 /config             - Is a possible configuration parameters via a configuration file
 /martin [cache]     - A theoretical calculation of the orders of the martingale (parameters are taken from config)
 /ticker coin_name   - Shows a quote of a pair coin_name
 /stop [codeExit]    - The application shutsdown. codeExit - an optional exit code.
 /sell_all           - Sell on the market immediately.
 (Attention: The sale will be made without confirmation!)
 /restart            - Restart GBot Trader
+/stats              - Trading statistics
 ```